Tristan-A-Fry/Azure-Image-Analysis-Project/README.md

 This project only runs locally and requires some brief setup (see setup & installation below).
 Once set up. run back end `dotnet run` and then run the frontend `npm start`.

-Once up and running select an image to upload and the app should say something about the photo (note that I have not played too much with the parameters of the actual vision api, so it is very basic).
+Once up and running select an image to upload and the app should say something about the photo (note that I have not played to much with the parameters of the actual vision api, so it is very basic).

 ## Installation